 Strathcona Provincial Park

-The playground of the Strathcona Regional District, Strathcona Provincial Park is the oldest and largest provincial park in British Columbia.
+The playground of the Strathcona Regional District, Strathcona Provincial Park is the oldest provincial park in British Columbia and the largest provincial park on Vancouver Island.
 Founded in 1911, this awe-inspiring 250,000 hectare park stretches from the glaciers of Forbidden Plateau up to the northern peaks beyond Buttle Lake, offering up recreational activities for all tastes and abilities.

 Kick back on a sandy beach, or do a gut check at the top of a double-black diamond ski run at Mount Washington Alpine Resort.
 This majestic wilderness can challenge the most extreme outdoor enthusiast, or delight a senior and grandchild as they take a nature walk together.
 Strathcona has it all.
 Mountain peaks, some perpetually capped with snow, dominate the park.
 Lakes and alpine tarns dot a landscape laced with rivers, creeks, streams, waterfalls, and an extensive network of trails.
 By land or air, the park’s vast ruggedness will take your breath away.